To course across more kindly waters now

 "Gooder, you timed that just perfectly," Tyler thought as he watched Donovan reach for Juliet on the ground, kick Martin in the face, then throw the petite woman onto the bed of the truck.
 Elias Taylor caught her in midair, then covered her up protectively.

 As the truck accelerated away past the shuttle on the landing pad, a bright yellow streak of light sped from the shadows of the trees in the garden towards the alien craft.
 It was a Stinger missile.
-The Stinger hit the Visitor shuttle, instantly transforming it into a pile of fiery broken pieces.
+The Stinger hit the Visitor shuttle, instantly exploding and transforming it into a fiery pile of broken pieces.

 Diana shielded her eyes from the brightness of the flames and explosions.
 She looked at Steven, who had joined her just inside the west-side entrance into the main building.
-She saw Martin, who was sprawled on the ground bleeding and unconscious just outside the doorway.
+She saw Martin sprawled on the ground, bleeding and unconscious just outside the doorway.
 She looked for another blonde head, but she knew that she would not find the one she wanted.
 The Earth vehicle that had come and stopped just a few feet away, then left in a huge hurry surely now had repossessed the woman she had once called her "masterpiece."

 So much time, so much effort, so much potential...
 No thanks to this latest fiasco, the fruits of all that work may yet still go to waste.